 When we look at acoustical related complaints of office workers, we find that most complaints center on the idea that others can hear our conversations, or that we can hear others’ conversations (a lack of speech privacy).
 Rarely is the problem that there is simply too much noise in the environment

-Sound masking systems reduce conversational distractions while increasing worker concentration, productivity, accuracy, and satisfaction.
+Masking systems reduce conversational distractions while increasing worker concentration, productivity, accuracy, and satisfaction.
 Today’s green buildings introduce new acoustical challenges.
 Adding sound masking can help solve the lack of privacy caused by decreasing workstation heights and less room absorption.